CaskAle/iot-workshop/README.md

 - Create the following Node-RED flow on the Raspberry Pi
 ![Pi Final Flow](/images/pi-final-flow.png)
 - Break the Sense HAT sensor data into two different event types (environment & joystick).
 - Limit the number of environment events that are sent to the IoT nodes to 1 every 5 seconds.
-Otherwise you will quickly overwhelm the data transfer limits imposed by the free IoT Platform service
+Otherwise you will quickly overwhelm the data transfer limits imposed by the free IoT Platform service.
 - Send the data to the IoT Platform service as one of two event types.
-- Receive incoming IoT commands called *alarm* and *message*
+- Receive incoming IoT commands called *alarm* and *message*.

   The *alarm* command should light the entire 8x8 LED matrix on the Sense HAT to a solid color provided in the incoming IoT command.
-The incoming alarm command will have the following payload structure:
+The incoming alarm command will have the following  structure:

   ``` javascript
   msg.command:    "alarm"